-Karen L. SnowshoeLawyer / Adjudicator / Mediator
+Karen L. SnowshoeLawyer / Adjudicator / Mediator / Educator

 “Karen Snowshoe possesses all the qualities of an excellent adjudicator and mediator.
 Over the past ten years in which I have worked with her, Karen has conducted hearings that are compassionate and fair minded, with a strong intellectual curiosity.
 Her decision and appeal writing is well reasoned, clear and transparent.”